TomaszWaszczyk/historia.waszczyk.com/src/content/wychowanie-mlodego-czlowieka.md

 * The Hacking of the American Mind: The Science Behind the Corporate Takeover of Our Bodies and Brains

+* Closing of the American Mind: How Higher Education Has Failed Democracy and Impoverished the Souls of Today's Students

 * محمدعبد THE MUQADDIMAHAbd Ar Rahman bin Muhammed ibn Khaldun Translated by Franz Rosenthal

 * https://pl.wikisource.org/wiki/Bajki_i_przypowie%C5%9Bci